 - Bloody nose, stool, urine, blood in vomit

-Once the cause has been determined and your cat’s condition is stabilized, your vet will treat the underlying issue.
+Your vet will treat the underlying issue once the cause has been determined and your cat’s condition is stabilized.

 Paw Pad Injuries

-Changes in paw pad colors can sometimes be due to injury.
-This is often a pink tint or black scabs along the injured area.
+Changes in paw pad colors can sometimes be due to injury, which is often a pink tint or black scabs along the injured area.
 Once the injury heals, the paw pad will quickly return to its natural color.
-Symptoms include:

 - Overgrown or ingrown claws